ConocoPhillips (NYSE:COP) Upgraded at Mizuho

-Mizuho upgraded shares of ConocoPhillips (NYSE:COP) from a neutral rating to a buy rating in a research note released on Tuesday, Anlyst Ratings reports.
-Mizuho currently has $56.00 price objective on the energy producer’s stock, up from their previous price objective of $36.00.
+Mizuho upgraded shares of ConocoPhillips (NYSE:COP) from a neutral rating to a buy rating in a research report report published on Tuesday morning, AR Network reports.
+They currently have $56.00 target price on the energy producer’s stock, up from their previous target price of $36.00.

-Other analysts have also issued research reports about the stock.
-Morgan Stanley increased their price target on shares of ConocoPhillips from $47.00 to $48.00 and gave the stock an overweight rating in a research report on Tuesday, November 17th.
-Smith Barney Citigroup increased their price objective on shares of ConocoPhillips from $39.00 to $50.00 in a research note on Wednesday, December 9th.
-Barclays increased their price objective on shares of ConocoPhillips from $49.00 to $55.00 and gave the company an overweight rating in a research note on Friday, December 18th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of ConocoPhillips from $39.00 to $50.00 in a research note on Wednesday, December 9th.
-Finally, BMO Capital Markets raised shares of ConocoPhillips to a buy rating and set a $56.00 price target for the company in a research note on Monday.
-One research analyst has rated the stock with a hold rating, twenty have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus target price of $52.28.
+COP has been the subject of a number of other research reports.
+KeyCorp lifted their target price on shares of ConocoPhillips from $44.00 to $45.00 and gave the stock an overweight rating in a report on Thursday, January 7th.
+Morgan Stanley boosted their price target on shares of ConocoPhillips from $47.00 to $48.00 and gave the stock an overweight rating in a research report on Tuesday, November 17th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on shares of ConocoPhillips from $39.00 to $50.00 in a report on Wednesday, December 9th.
+Evercore ISI started coverage on shares of ConocoPhillips in a report on Thursday, December 17th.
+They issued a $54.00 target price on the stock.
+Finally, BMO Capital Markets raised shares of ConocoPhillips to a buy rating and set a $56.00 price target on the stock in a report on Monday, January 11th.
+One equities research analyst has rated the stock with a hold rating, twenty have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus price target of $52.28.

-ConocoPhillips (NYSE:COP) last posted its quarterly earnings results on Thursday, October 29th.
-The energy producer reported ($0.31) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.30) by ($0.01).
-The firm had revenue of $4.38 billion for the quarter, compared to analyst estimates of $4.98 billion.
+ConocoPhillips (NYSE:COP) last released its earnings results on Thursday, October 29th.
+The energy producer reported ($0.31) EPS for the quarter, missing analysts’ consensus estimates of ($0.30) by ($0.01).
 ConocoPhillips had a negative return on equity of 0.02% and a negative net margin of 5.66%.
-During the same quarter in the prior year, the business posted $0.82 EPS.
-As a group, sell-side analysts expect that ConocoPhillips will post -0.89 EPS for the current fiscal year.
+The business had revenue of $4.38 billion for the quarter, compared to analyst estimates of $4.98 billion.
+During the same period in the prior year, the firm posted $0.82 EPS.
+Equities analysts forecast that ConocoPhillips will post -0.89 EPS for the current year.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Gofen & Glossberg LLC IL grew its holdings in shares of ConocoPhillips by 19.5% during the fourth quarter.
-Gofen & Glossberg LLC IL now owns 22,376 shares of the energy producer’s stock valued at $895,000 after buying an additional 3,655 shares during the last quarter.
-Strategic Wealth Designers acquired a new position in shares of ConocoPhillips during the fourth quarter valued at about $505,000.
-Hudson Valley Investment Advisors Inc. ADV grew its holdings in shares of ConocoPhillips by 13.3% during the fourth quarter.
-Hudson Valley Investment Advisors Inc. ADV now owns 46,621 shares of the energy producer’s stock valued at $1,864,000 after buying an additional 5,460 shares during the last quarter.
-Greylin Investment Mangement Inc. lifted its position in shares of ConocoPhillips by 61.6% during the fourth quarter.
-Greylin Investment Mangement Inc. now owns 80,973 shares of the energy producer’s stock valued at $3,238,000 after purchasing an additional 30,858 shares in the last quarter.
-Finally, Uncommon Cents Investing LLC lifted its position in shares of ConocoPhillips by 2.9% during the fourth quarter.
-Uncommon Cents Investing LLC now owns 88,530 shares of the energy producer’s stock valued at $3,540,000 after purchasing an additional 2,482 shares in the last quarter.
-Hedge funds and other institutional investors own 72.87% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of COP.
+Hexagon Capital Partners LLC acquired a new stake in shares of ConocoPhillips during the 3rd quarter worth approximately $25,000.
+TFC Financial Management bought a new position in ConocoPhillips in the 3rd quarter valued at approximately $28,000.
+Horan Capital Advisors LLC. bought a new position in ConocoPhillips in the 3rd quarter valued at approximately $35,000.
+Chiron Capital Management LLC bought a new position in ConocoPhillips in the 3rd quarter valued at approximately $35,000.
+Finally, Planned Solutions Inc. bought a new position in ConocoPhillips in the 3rd quarter valued at approximately $39,000.
+Institutional investors and hedge funds own 72.87% of the company’s stock.

 ConocoPhillips Company Profile